Come On-a My House

 "Come On-a My House" is a song written by Ross Bagdasarian and William Saroyan and originally released by Rosemary Clooney in 1951.
 Bagdasarian and Saroyan were cousins who wrote the song while driving across New Mexico in the summer of 1939.
 The melody is based on an Armenian folk song, and the lyrics reference traditional Armenian customs of hospitality.

 The song was first performed during a 1950 off-Broadway production of The Son.
 It did not, however, become a hit until the release of Clooney's recording.
-Saroyan was best known as an award-winning novelist and playwright, and "Come On-a My House" is his only known effort at popular songwriting.
+Saroyan was a novelist and playwright.
 The song was one of Bagdasarian's only successes before adopting the pen name David Seville, under which he found success with the song "Witch Doctor" and as the creator of Alvin and the Chipmunks.

 Rosemary Clooney version

 Clooney's version of the song was the first of a number of songs she recorded which were influenced by accents or dialects.
 She recorded it in early 1951 with Mitch Miller leading an ensemble of four musicians including harpsichordist Stan Freeman.
 The single reached number one on the Billboard charts for six weeks.

 Clooney also sang the song in the 1953 film The Stars Are Singing.

 Although she performed "Come On-a My House" for many years, Clooney later confessed that she hated the song and only recorded it because Miller threatened to fire her if she refused.
 In a 1988 interview, Clooney said she could hear anger in her voice from being pressured to perform a song she disliked.